CatAmongUs/Item-Bingo/README.md

 The Bingo goals are all vanilla items that are obtainable in survival mode.
 To mark an item as found, you either craft it, pick it up or find it in a chest.
-The first Team thal collects a full row, column or diagonal of items wins!
+The first Team that collects a full row, column or diagonal of items wins!

 <h3>What kind of different items are there?</h3>
 <ul>